Tag Archives | green moms

 4 Fall Inspired Eco-Friendly Art Projects for Green Kids

 I love fall – it is my favorite season.
 Have I mentioned that before?
 Ha!
-I love the colors, textures, and find myself crafting with Eben more during the autumn season.
-With that being said, the artwork really piles up around here.
-Many pieces get photographed and recycled, however there are pieces that we love so much we want to keep and display.
-Here are 4 fall inspired art projects that we have enjoyed over the year and thought they might inspire you this autumn:
+I love the colors, textures, and would always find myself crafting with Eben more during the autumn season.
+Gosh, I miss that!
+With that being said, the artwork really piled up around here.
+Many pieces were photographed and recycled, however there are pieces that we love so much we kept and displayed them.

 1. Baker’s Twine Apple